bas-baskara/svelte-heroicons-component/README.md

 # Svelte Heroicons Component

 Heroicons component for Svelte.
-You can add CSS by passing className props
+Available props are: className, size, strokeWidth, and fill(solid icon only).
+You can also add on:click event.

 ### Installing